-At the end of the semester, an exit survey will be sent through Live Text to each intern.
-This survey is designed to provide feedback regarding the intern's experiences related to enrollment in and completion of the program.
+At the end of the semester, an exit survey will be sent through Live Text to each student teacher.
+This survey is designed to provide feedback regarding the student teacher's experiences related to enrollment in and completion of the program.
 This information is used for program review and improvement.

-Program Completion Follow-Up Survey
+Graduate Follow-Up Survey

-Within a year after completion of the Master's of Arts in Teaching Program, an employment status survey will be sent.
-Please complete the form and return it.
+Within a year after graduation, an employment status survey form will be sent.
+Please complete and return the form.